Being a member of an electric co-op is a unique opportunity to be part of the decision-making process in a business.

 may be made at the annual meeting or during the 60-day period proceeding the meeting.

 Forms for petition may be obtained at the office of the cooperative during regular business hours.

 THE DISTRICTS UP FOR ELECTION ARE:

-District 3: Carter and Harrison townships in Spencer County
+District 5: includes Anderson and Troy townships in Perry County

 In the event that no qualifying petitions are received, the board of directors shall declare a vacancy in the